playframework/playframework/documentation/manual/working/commonGuide/production/cloud/ProductionHeroku.md

 ## Deploying Java 9 application

-Heroku uses OpenJDK 8 to run play application by default.
-It can not automatically determine if another version is needed, so deploying application that uses Java will lead to compilation error on server.
-If you use newer version, you should declare it in `system.properties` file.
+Heroku uses OpenJDK 8 to run Java applications by default.
+It cannot automatically determine if another version is needed, so deploying a Java 9 applicaiton will lead to a compilation error on the server.
+If you use a newer version than Java 8, you should declare it in your system.properties file in the project root directory:
 ```txt
 java.runtime.version=9
 ```

-This file should be located in project root directory to be processed by Heroku.
-For more information about specifying java version, [see heroku instructions](https://devcenter.heroku.com/articles/java-support#specifying-a-java-version).
+See the [heroku documentation](https://devcenter.heroku.com/articles/java-support#specifying-a-java-version) for more details.

 ## Deploying with the sbt-heroku plugin